 - Third sector and charities, public sector – this is self-explanatory as societal and individual wellbeing is at the heart of what these organisations do and why they exist.

-- Individual business owners and thought leaders dedicated to bringing about positive change and transformation for individuals and society as a whole – also self-explanatory.
+- Solo business owners, consultants, coaches, trainers and educators – dedicated to bringing about positive change and transformation for individuals and society as a whole – also self-explanatory.

 [*Ashoka is a global social entrepreneurship organisation credited with coining the term changemaker]